easypanel-io/website/docs/05-templates/vaultwarden/index.md

 ## Description

-Vaultwarden is an unofficial Bitwarden server implementation written in Rust.
-It is compatible with the official Bitwarden clients, and is ideal for self-hosted deployments where running the official resource-heavy service is undesirable.
-Vaultwarden is targeted towards individuals, families, and smaller organizations.
+Vaultwarden is an unofficial Bitwarden server implementation designed for self-hosted deployments.
+It is written in Rust and is compatible with the official Bitwarden clients.
+This application is ideal for individuals, families, and smaller organizations who find the official resource-heavy service undesirable.
+Vaultwarden supports a wide range of features including personal and organization vault support, password sharing and access control, file attachments, two-step login via email, Duo, YubiKey, and FIDO2 WebAuthn, and many more.
+It also supports live sync for desktop/browser clients/extensions and mobile clients (Android/iOS).
+However, it does not prioritize the development of features mainly useful to larger organizations such as single sign-on and directory syncing.

 ## Instructions